Low Autism Trait Signal

 Does a low score mean I am definitely not autistic?

 Not necessarily.
-Autism screening tools capture certain trait clusters but miss others.
-Autism presents differently across genders (especially in women and non-binary people), cultures, and individuals.
-Many autistic people, particularly those assigned female at birth, develop camouflaging strategies that mask their autism on screening tools.
-If you suspect you may be autistic, a comprehensive diagnostic evaluation by a qualified professional is more reliable than this screener alone.
+Self-reflection tools like this one capture certain trait clusters but miss others.
+Autistic traits show up differently across genders (especially in women and non-binary people), cultures, and individuals.
+Many autistic people, particularly those assigned female at birth, develop camouflaging strategies that lower their scores on tools like this.
+If you suspect you may be autistic, a comprehensive evaluation by a qualified professional is far more reliable than this check-in alone.

 What does this score actually measure?

-This screener measures traits commonly associated with autism spectrum disorder, including social communication patterns, sensory sensitivity, and behavioral flexibility.
-However, it is just one perspective.
-Autism is heterogeneous—no single screening tool captures everyone on the spectrum.
+This check-in reflects traits commonly associated with autism, including social-communication patterns, sensory sensitivity, and behavioural flexibility.
+It is just one perspective.
+Autism is heterogeneous—no single self-reflection tool captures everyone on the spectrum.
 This score reflects your self-reported experience on these particular items.

 Should I get a professional autism assessment?

-If you have persistent questions about whether you might be autistic, a comprehensive assessment by a psychologist, psychiatrist, or developmental specialist trained in autism diagnosis is worthwhile.
-They will conduct detailed interviews, observe your behavior, and may use multiple assessment tools.
-A low screening score does not preclude a diagnosis.
+If you have persistent questions about whether you might be autistic, a comprehensive assessment by a psychologist, psychiatrist, or developmental specialist trained in autism is worthwhile.
+They will conduct detailed interviews, observe your behaviour, and may use multiple assessment tools.
+A low self-reflection score does not preclude a formal finding.

 Is it possible I'm masking or camouflaging autism?

 Yes, especially if you are female, non-binary, or from certain cultural backgrounds.
-Camouflaging involves unconsciously adapting your behavior to appear more neurotypical—suppressing stimming, forcing eye contact, scripting social interactions.
-This often results in lower screening scores despite significant autistic traits.
-If you experience exhaustion from social situations, high anxiety, or a sense of 'performing,' professional evaluation may be helpful.
+Camouflaging involves unconsciously adapting your behaviour to appear more neurotypical—suppressing stimming, forcing eye contact, scripting social interactions.
+This often results in lower self-reflection scores despite significant autistic traits.
+If you experience exhaustion from social situations, high anxiety, or a sense of "performing," professional evaluation may be helpful.

 What if I've always felt different but this score says I'm not autistic?

-Feeling different can indicate many things—introversion, giftedness, ADHD, trauma, cultural differences, or simply being unique.
+Feeling different can point to many things—introversion, giftedness, ADHD, trauma, cultural differences, or simply being unique.
 Autism is one possibility.
-This screener does not definitively rule it out.
-If you are genuinely curious, seeking a comprehensive professional assessment is the next step.
-Your experience of difference is valid regardless of diagnostic label.
+This check-in does not definitively rule it out.
+If you are genuinely curious, a comprehensive professional assessment is the next step.
+Your experience of difference is valid regardless of label.

-This screener is designed to flag potential autism traits for further investigation, not to provide definitive diagnosis.
-It has moderate sensitivity and specificity—meaning it catches some autistic people and misses others.
-It may also identify non-autistic people with high scores due to traits from ADHD, anxiety, or other conditions.
+This is a self-reflection tool designed to flag possible autistic traits for further conversation, not to provide a definitive answer.
+It can also flag non-autistic people whose scores are lifted by traits from ADHD, anxiety, or other patterns.
 Always follow up with professional evaluation if needed.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.